fk652/Galactic-Defender/README.md

 ___

-* This project will be written with HTML, CSS, and JavaScript.
+* This project is written with HTML, CSS, and JavaScript.
 * Canvas API to render the game.
 * npm to manage project dependencies.
 * Webpack and Babel to bundle and transpile the source JavaScript code.